Unicon/cas-mfa/doc/duo-mfa-subflow.md

 ## Duo security additional factor authentication subflow

-`webapp-overlay-example` Maven module include implementation of the mfa subflow which allows integration of Duo security authentication integration into the overall cas-mfa based CAS instalation.
+`webapp-overlay-example` Maven module includes implementation of the mfa subflow which allows integration of Duo security authentication integration into the overall cas-mfa based CAS instalation.
 This document describes components as well as configuration description.

 ### Components